Vivek-04022001/documentation/docs/guides/classic-ui/working-with-content/introduction/conceptual-overview.md

 :alt: true
 ```

-Plone reads its database to look for information stored in mysite.com.
+Plone reads its storage to look for information stored in mysite.com.
-It then sends back the web page to your computer, in a code called HTML.
+It then sends back the web page to your computer, in formats called HTML and CSS.
-HTML is a computer language that describes how a web page looks.
+Together, HTML and CSS are computer languages that describe what a web page contains and how it looks.
-It includes text, graphics, fonts, the color of the background, and just about everything else.
+This includes text, graphics, fonts, the color of the background, and the layout of the page.
-There are many online resources that can teach you HTML details, but one of Plone's advantages is that you don't need to know about HTML.
+There are many online resources that can teach you HTML and CSS, but one of Plone's advantages is that you don't need to know either.
-That's one reason for Plone and other similar web software; to let you focus on your content, e.g., butterfly text and graphics, instead of learning a new computer language.
+That's one of main reasons for using Plone: to let you focus on your content (butterfly text and graphics, in this case) instead of having to understand the technical underpinnings.

 But back to our overview.
-Your web browser "renders" (translates) this HTML, and you see the resulting web page:
+Your web browser "renders" (translates) this HTML and CSS, and you see the resulting web page:

 ```{figure} my_site_served.png
 :align: center